Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_som_dimensions.png
     :width: 395

-In a similar fashion to what we have already realized with the pixel oriented tool or with the scatterplot 2D view, the panel called *Dimensions* can allow you to select the properties to use for building the self organizing map.
+In a similar way to what we have already performed with the pixel oriented tool or with the scatterplot 2D view, the panel called *Dimensions* can allow you to select the properties to use for building the self organizing maps.

 .. _workspace_selforganizing_learning: